Health PEI Health Care Workers: COVID-19 FAQs

 Should health care workers who are asymptomatic (not experiencing symptoms) be required to self-isolate, they will be placed on paid administrative leave.
 This includes casuals who had shifts that were pre-booked.

 Some health care workers may have the option/ability to do telework from home.
 Please discuss this option with your manager and/or supervisor, if applicable.

-Should a health care worker develop any symptoms of COVID-19, such as fever, new or worsening cough, sore throat, runny nose, sneezing, congestion or unusual fatigue, they should call 811 or 1-855-354-4358 for screening to determine whether a test is appropriate.
+Should a health care worker develop any symptoms of COVID-19, such as fatigue, aches, fever, cough and difficulty breathing, they should visit a no-appointment required drop-in testing site or call 1-855-354-4358 for screening to determine whether a test is appropriate.
 Once symptomatic, paid administrative leave ends and standard sick leave begins as outlined in the respective collective agreement.

 If a health care worker tests positive for COVID-19, they will be required to continue to self- isolate and follow medical advice.
 This may extend past the 14-day self-isolation period.

-It is important to notify your manager and/or supervisor as to changes in your status.
+It is important to notify your manager and/or supervisor immediately as to changes in your status.